echsylon/go-socket/README.md

 The use case is a simple "signer" work flow, where there is a server that knows how to sign messages and a client that sends messages to sign to it.
 The server owns a private key which it uses for the signing process.

 The server exposes its services through two streaming sockets.
 It offers a unidirectional socket on which it publishes its public key as soon as a client connects to it.
 The other socket is a bidirectional socket which the client first needs to send a message on.
-The server takes the message messages, signs it and then send back the signature.
+The server takes the message, signs it and finally sends back the signature, all on the same bidirectional socket.

 There is a strict separation of concerns between the server and the client.
 The client doesn't know anything about cryptography or how to sign messages.
 It has neither compile time, nor runtime dependencies to the signing server implementation.
-It only knows how to read and write to a socket.
+It only knows how to read and write a socket.

 ## Building and launching the Signer Service
 The Signer Service is written in C and the example code provides a `make` file for convenient building of the service artifacts.
-On a developer machine it should only be a matter of launching a new terminal window and navigating to the example projects root directory and then:
+On a developer machine it should only be a matter of launching a new terminal window, navigating to the example projects root directory and then:

 ```bash
 cd server